moreno-isacchi/portfolio-canonical/README.md

-# Master's Thesis Excerpts
+# Technical author demo

-This is a demo repository to support my application as Technical Author at Canonical.
+This is a repository to support my application as Technical Author at Canonical.

-[ma-thesis-excerpts](./ma-thesis-excerpts.pdf) contains dome excerpts of my master's thesis to show the kind of document I can produce

 ## Content

-- Page 34: A text page, including a musical example created with MuseScore and a structure diagram.
-- Pages 70 and 79: Two large structure diagrams, on a landscape page with several explanatory notes arranged on three columns.
+### LilyPond documentation

+A small documentation sample based on LilyPond, which includes:
+- An installation how-to
+- A tutorial (engrave a simple public domain song)
+- An explanation of LilyPond file structure
-- Page 86: The first page of the references.
+- A reference page for the `\bar` command

--
+### Master's thesis excerpts

+The file [ma-thesis-excerpts](./ma-thesis-excerpts.pdf) contains four selected pages from my master's thesis, as an example of my academic document layout.

-## Tools Used
+## Tools used

+- reStructuredText
 - LaTeX
 - TikZ
 - LilyPond

-## Copyright Notice
+## Copyright notice

-This work is the author's original academic content.
+The work included in [ma-thesis-excerpts](./ma-thesis-excerpts.pdf) is my original academic content.
 Third-party material is included solely for non-commercial scholarly analysis, with permissions reserved by the original copyright holder.